EstimatedEst. Read Time: 19 minutes

 BENCH AND BAR POSITIONING

-Next, I want you checking the actual placement of the bar.
+Next, I want you checking the actual placement of the bar in your bench press station.

 This probably seems so simple, it’s stupid.
 And yeah, it is simple, but usually the simple stuff gets overlooked and that is what causes most accidents and injuries.